Tsuutʼina Nation: 21st century

 In 2007, the Tsuutʼina opened the Grey Eagle Casino just outside Calgary city limits.
 The Grey Eagle complex began a major expansion, including construction of a hotel, in 2012.
 Both the initial construction of the casino and the expansion have been accompanied by concerns among city residents about traffic tie-ups in the area of the casino.

 Beginning in the late 2000s, the proximity of the Nation's territory to the city of Calgary led to disagreement over Alberta's plans to construct the southwest portion of Highway 201, a ring road.
-The planned freeway, expected to be completed by 2024, will nearly encircle the City of Calgary.
+The freeway, completed in 2023, encircles the City of Calgary.
 The southwest portion was planned to pass through Tsuutʼina land to avoid environmentally sensitive areas.
 A 2009 referendum by the Nation rejected a plan to transfer reserve land to the Province of Alberta to permit construction of the southwest portion of the ring road.
 Some members of the Nation were upset by the rejection of the land transfer, while others viewed it as a triumph both environmentally and for the Nation.
-A subsequent referendum held by the Nation in 2013 approved the land transfer for the ring road, the Tsuu Tʼina portion of which was named Tsuutʼina Trail, even though it caused the forced removal of some residents from their traditional land by the Chief and Council.
+A subsequent referendum held by the Nation in 2013 approved the land transfer for the ring road, the Tsuutʼina portion of which was named Tsuutʼina Trail, even though it caused the forced removal of some residents from their traditional land by the Chief and Council.
 The construction disturbed 22 hectares of wetlands.

-On 28 August 2020, Costco opened a store at 12905 Buffalo Run Blvd, in the Shops at Buffalo Run development created by the Nation's development project, Taza.
-This store is the first Costco branch located on a First Nations reserve in Canada, and as of 6 October, Costco had indicated that the store had broken records.
+On 28 August 2020, Costco opened a store at 12905 Buffalo Run Boulevard, in the Shops at Buffalo Run development created by the Nation's development project, Taza.
+This store is the first Costco branch on a First Nations reserve in Canada, and as of 6 October 2020, Costco had indicated that the store had broken records.